nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Cons:
 - Requires a complete overhaul of the code base and test cases, which may not be practical considering our limited development time.

 While the alternative design seems more appropriate than our current design, we deem it less feasible to implement due to our project's time constraint.
-Furthermore, the performance difference is negligible as our average user does not have enough flashcards to cause noticeable performance degradation.
+Furthermore, the performance difference is negligible as our average user does not have enough cards to cause noticeable performance degradation.
 Nevertheless, we intend to prioritize the implementation of the alternative design in future iterations, as time and resources permit.

 --------------------------------------------------------------------------------------------------------------------